WilsonSayresLab/PopInf/README.md

 `"vcf_unknown_set_suffix": ` Add the part of the name of the unknown VCF files that comes after the chr number.
 For example, if the unknown VCF file for chromosome 1 is named `chr1_unknown_panel.vcf.gz` then you would add `"_unknown_panel.vcf.gz"` to the config file.

-`"chromosome": ` You may leave it as is, unless you do not want to analyze all chromosomes.
+`"chromosome": ` You may leave it as is, unless you do not want to analyze chromosomes 1-22.
 PopInf has an option to analyze the X chromosome (separately from the autosomes) so the X chromosome is not added here.
 If you are interested in analyzing the X chromosome, see below.

 ### Additional information to provide if analyzing the X chromosome
 `"vcf_ref_panel_path_X": ` Add the full path to the zipped reference panel VCF file for the X chromosome.
 Make sure the path has "/" at the end.